Friendships After Divorce: Navigating A Post-Divorce Social Life

 Shifting your mindset in life after divorce

 Divorce often feels like an ending—and in many ways, it can be.
-However, it might help to also look at it as a new beginning.
+However, it might also help to look at it as a new beginning.
 Remember that you can build a new life for yourself and that the possibilities are endless.
 This approach doesn’t mean falling back on platitudes or fake optimism, but rather identifying negative thoughts and thinking about them from a different perspective.
+While single life may come with its own issues, you may also choose to see it as an opportunity.

 For example, a recently divorced person might have the thought: “I’ve lost everything I knew, and now I’m stuck in a new job in a city where I don’t know anybody.”
 A more positive shift could involve: “This is a great opportunity for me to find new friends who don’t know my ex-husband and start fresh with my own identity.”

-Taking steps to protect and nurture your mental health can be essential during this time of change and social upheaval—especially since divorced individuals may be at increased risk of developing certain mental health conditions, like an adjustment disorder, substance use disorder, or depression.
+Taking steps to protect and nurture your mental health can be essential during this time of change and social upheaval—especially since divorced individuals may be at increased risk of developing a mental illness.
+Research shows that people who are divorced are more likely to experience stress, anxiety, depression, and social isolation.
+However, there are strategies that you can use to help support mental health.

 Allowing yourself time to mourn and feel your feelings without judgment can be part of a nurturing self-care practice.
 Other positive ways to take care of yourself during this period can include: